-Onboarding remote employees comes with a big catch—nobody is coming to work to get the process up and running.
-Rather, it boils down to a carefully crafted cadence with all the procedural information that's required for a DIY hook-up to the organization's culture.
+Onboarding remote employees come with a big catch—nobody is coming to work to get the process up and running.
+Instead, it boils down to a carefully crafted cadence with all the procedural information required for a DIY hook-up to the organization's culture.

-Most of the day zero formalities include the paperwork (more on that later) and feeding the employee's bio into the system, and these can be done on day zero.
-This would make paperwork management easier on the day when the HR would have to hook up with the remote employee on the day they join.
+Most of the day zero formalities include the paperwork (later on) and feeding the employee's bio into the system, which can be done on day zero.
+This would make paperwork management easier when the HR would have to hook up with the remote employee on the day they join.

 Unlike employees who visit the office premises to work, a remote employee can’t shimmy into the workplace culture by simply being a part of the organization.
-The physical distance is daunting, and the organization must ensure that it doesn’t create a bad perception in the new joiner’s mind.
-On that note, here is the remote onboarding process checklist:
+The physical distance is daunting, and the organization must ensure that it doesn’t create a wrong perception in the new joiner’s mind.

 Let’s cover every pillar of our remote onboarding process checklist so that next time a remote employee comes on board, we keep them satisfied and smiling even when the physical distances tear them apart.

-Hooking a remote employee with a fat binder is one thing and walking them through is another, and the HR can make it happen.
+Hooking a remote employee with a fat binder is one thing and walking them through is another.
+HR can make it happen.
 A personalized orientation between HR/CXO and the new joiner is better than sending out a video and, in that orientation, some of the very important reasons why the employee chose to join are explained:

 Most managers want to have a word with the new joiners on their own before introducing them to the team to cast an ironclad first impression on how things are done.
-Setting it up is very crucial when bringing remote employees on board, as this would be the first interaction that'd tell an employee what's expected of them.
-This includes an introduction to targets, mission, and vision of the team and where it's supposed to be headed.
+Setting it up is crucial when bringing remote employees on board, as this would be the first interaction that'd tell an employee what's expected of them.
+This includes an introduction to the team's targets, mission, vision, and where it's supposed to be headed.

 When it comes to employees working from a thousand miles away, the culture should be virtual, and a virtual culture isn’t built over email threads.
 With employee engagement leading to almost 40% of people quitting their jobs every year and jumping another ship in search of a happier one, virtual culture would ensure that the remote employees stick.